 Depending on the type of property it was, you may be able to pursue a petition to determine homestead status of real property as part of summary administration.
 If it was not homestead, then formal administration would have to be commenced.
 But as has already been stated, you would have to go...Read more »

 I own my home my ex girlfriend is living there.The relationship has gotten so bad I have asked her to leave.
 She refuses she has said your not getting me out that easy.she don't want it to end but I do.
-I have no battery charges in the past..since she doesn't want to leave she called the police and...
+I have no battery charges in the past..since she doesn't want to leave she called the...
 Read more »

 You may want to consider pursuing an action for unlawful detainer per Chapter 82 of the Florida Statutes.
 This is a proceeding similar to an eviction but is to remove someone who is not a tenant.
 All the best.